sentrionic/ValkyrieGo/README.md

 ## Endpoints

-Once the server is running go to `localhost:8080/swagger/index.html` to see all the HTTP endpoints and `localhost:8080` for all the websocket events.
+Once the server is running go to `localhost:<PORT>/swagger/index.html` to see all the HTTP endpoints and `localhost:<PORT>` for all the websocket events.